YarikRevich/light-detector/README.md

 All setup related operations are processed via **Makefile** placed in the root directory.

+First of all connect your board to the serial port.

 In order to build IOC project it's required to execute the following command.
 It uses **CubeMX CLI** to generate **ELF** upload file:
 ```shell
 make build